samwids/quran-video-maker-ffmpeg/README.md

 </p>

 <p align="center">
   <strong>⚠️ This project is in active development.
-Testing has not been setup.
-Expect bugs and breaking changes.</strong>
+A lightweight unit test suite is included, but expect rapid changes.</strong>
 </p>